 Standardization does not mean that we all wear the same color and weave of cloth, eat standard sandwiches, or live in standard rooms with standard furnishings.
 Homes of infinite variety of design are built with a few types of bricks, and with lumber of standard sizes, and with water and heating pipes and fittings of standard dimensions.

 On Statistical Techniques in Industry as a National Resource, W. Edwards Deming, paper for the International Statistics Conference in India, 1951.

 The entire paper with this quote is an interesting read.
 The ideas from 60 years ago would be of great value to many organizations today.
 Sadly management practice in our organizations, while having incorporating some new ideas over this time, have yet to adopt many wise ideas detailed long ago.

 Standardization (and reducing variation) are means to improve performance.
 They are not means to dehumanize the workforce.
 W. Edwards Deming presented a management system that emphasized the importance of joy in work and encouraged the creativity everyone brings to work.
-Thinking that creating standardized work processes to bring that about are about making everyone be the same is to completely miss what Deming proposed.
+Thinking that creating standardized work processes is about making everyone be the same completely misses what Deming proposed.